Push1697/iot-edge-firmware-deployment/README.md

 *   **Plan**: Deploy `vmagent` on the robot to buffer data locally and "push" it to a central cloud VictoriaMetrics cluster.
 This ensures no data loss during WiFi dead zones.

 ---
-*Generated for 10xConstruction DevOps Internship Assignment*
+*Created for 10xConstruction DevOps Internship Assignment*